 Emotions are influenced by our beliefs:

 Re: the statement of Helen Keller, "We do not see things as they are.
 We see things as we are."
-What this means is, if we believe for example, that to be in the presence of an "angry" person is to experience hurt, and we feel this way due to someone who abused us in the past, we are walking around with the notion that to feel anger is "bad", or something to be afraid of.
-Neither of course is the case, as anger is a normal, and very common human emotional state and we must realize we are allowing our thoughts to color our perception of the events.
+What this means is, if we believe for example that to be in the presence of an "angry" person is to experience hurt.
+We are postive of it.

-As we think, so we are, our thoughts control our reality, so it is just as imperative to fully understand what we believe, and why we believe it.
-This can mean quite a bit of "soul" searching, with the help of a competent professional if need be, but understand, that what we "perceive" about a thing, is often more real to us, than reality.
+As we think, so we are.
+Our thoughts control our reality.
+So, it is imperative to fully understand what we believe and why we believe it.
+This can mean quite a bit of "soul" searching, with the help of a competent professional if need be.
+But understand, that what we "perceive" about a thing, is often more real to us than reality.
 An Empath must be well versed in their own beliefs and perceptions.

 Emotional reactions are not things that just happen:

 Other than automatic reactions, that insure our survival (fight or flight responses) your emotional state is always something you can control.
 This one is hard to accept, as emotional states just seem to ... happen!
 Well to a point, they do, but how we react to them however, is entirely and totally up to us.
-This is what we can, and must control most of the time.
-We need the ability to step back from our emotions, and freeze the moment ... and look at it totally dispassionately, and to hold on to that moment as long as you have to, but do not just "react" blindly.
+This is what we can and must control most of the time.
+We need the ability to step back from our emotions, and freeze the moment ... and look at it totally dispassionately.
+We have to hold on to that moment as long as needed, so that we do not "react" blindly.

-You need a perspective that is not emotionally blinded, either your own, or from outside influences, and once you have that, you can often see ways of handling whatever the situation is, that got your emotions all riled up to start with.
+You need a perspective that is not emotionally blinded, either your own, or from outside influences.
+Once you have that, you can often see ways of handling whatever the situation is, that got your emotions all riled up to start with.

 Most negative emotions are based on fear:

-Lots of these, and most of them are not even on a conscious level.
+Most fears are not even on a conscious level.
+But we humans have lots of em.
 Fears of being alone, unknowns, ridicule, financial worries, aging, death, and so on, and so on ... the list is almost endless, and is as individual as you are, and these "fears" effect how we think and thereby, what we do.
-But in order to overcome these fears, you have to be aware of them, which means you have to first admit you even have the fears to begin with.
+But in order to overcome these fears you have to be aware of them.
+Which means you have to first admit you even have the fears to begin with.

-No outside event can change these feelings, you can be with someone, and still feel alone, you can have lots of money, but still worry over funds... so it's not events, it's what we think and feel, and therefore fear, that we must face and overcome.
-This of course, is especially helpful if you are trying to help someone else deal with their negative emotional state, to know that you need to look for and find, what is their fear?
+No outside event can change these feelings, you can be with someone, and still feel alone.
+You can have lots of money, but still worry over funds.
+So, it's not just about events, it's what we think and feel and therefore fear, that we must face and overcome.
+This of course is especially helpful if you are trying to help someone else deal with their negative emotional state.
+To know, soul deep, that you need to look for and find is ...what is their fear?

 Feel your emotions, do not just analyze them:

-One of the easiest ways to get at the root of your emotionality is to find a quite place, and just be for a while, meditate, and let the mind run, emotions and all.
+One of the easiest ways to get at the root of your emotionality is to find a quiet place, and just be for a while.
+Meditate, and let the mind run, emotions and all.
 Let the mind within talk to you, as you will often find out a great deal more about yourself this way, than any analytical process you could do.
 As a Neil Diamond song said once, "don't think ... feel".

 Emotional changes, tracking down the source:

-As before, it all starts with knowing your own mind, and your state of emotions at all times.
+As before, it all starts with knowing your own mind and your state of emotions ... always.
 Then comes recognition ... the point when you know something has changed.
 Look back in the mind, what were you thinking just prior to the state you now find yourself in?
 Are they related?
 If your current "feelings" and your most recent thought process, are not related, you can just about assume the thought is not your own.

-As stated in lesson one, shielding for an Empath is imperative, and here are a few basic reasons why you need to and how to do it.
+As stated in lesson one, shielding for an Empath is imperative.
+Here are a few basic reasons why you need to and how to do it.

-First off, the world can be a very hostile place and for an Empath, overt or even covert hostility can be painful and even damaging, so first things first.
+First off: the world can be a very hostile place.
+For an Empath, overt or even covert hostility can be painful and even damaging, so first things first.

 Calmness: Work on creating a centered space in the mind of calmness, certitude, at ease with yourself.
 To be alert and aware, does NOT mean to be tense as a tick.
 If you are tense, you tend to break rather than bend when things happen.
 The way of the uncarved block, so said the Tao, is the state you want, you are not pre-disposed to anything, but are ready for anything.

-Learn to see life spikes, when things just took a jump for the roof, be aware of the emotional temperature around you, at all times.
+Learn to see life spikes, when things just took a jump for the roof.
+Be aware of the emotional temperature around you, at all times.
 Emotional conflicts are major drains for anyone, but especially for an Empath.
-Pick your battles, focus on things you feel you can really DO something about.
+Pick your battles, focus on things you feel that you can really DO something about.

 Beware of Emotional contagion:

 This is one of the prime dangers for anyone, but especially for an Empath.
 Emotional contagion is when we become "infected" by the emotions and moods of others.
-For most people, this can only happen when they see or hear others, for an Empath, you can get this way, from people across town!
+For most people, this can only happen when they see or hear others.
+For an Empath, you can get this way the feelings of people across town!

-Partly, this is because you have a better understanding of their personalities, and can therefore "read" their mood better, however, your own nearest and dearest, are your largest contributors to emotional contagion, so be aware of it, as it is ten times more likely to happen with them, as it is with outsiders.
+Partly, this is because you have a better understanding of their personalities and can therefore "read" their mood better.
+However you can to look at it, your own nearest and dearest, are your largest contributors to emotional contagion.
+Be aware of it, as it is ten times more likely to happen with them, as it is with outsiders.

-Your own self confidence, and control will help you prevent this kind of emotional take over ... if your a reclusive introvert, who blinks owlishly at the light of day, and avoids others like the plague, your are a lot more likely to be overwhelmed by the emotions of others, as you are more vulnerable to them, than your more out spoken counterparts, who spend a lot of time interacting with others.
+Your own self-confidence and control will help you prevent this kind of emotional take over .
+Example: if you’re a reclusive introvert, who blinks owlishly at the light of day and avoids others like the plague, you are a lot more likely to be overwhelmed by the emotions of others.
+You are more vulnerable to them, than your more out spoken counterparts, who spend a lot of time interacting with others.

 Emotional Empathy is not always a good thing:

-The flip side of the force, several things, one, too much empathy, without managing it, leads to major burnout.
+The flip side of the force: Several things ...
+One, too much empathy without managing it, leads to major burnout.
 The average "life expectancy" in the helping professions, is 5-10 years, max ... before they burn out.
-Most often due to the fact, that most of those who go into the helping trades, tend to rate high on the empathic scale, but unless they are under control of their empathy, they quite literally, can fry.
+Most often due to the fact, that most of those who go into the helping trades, tend to rate high on the empathic scale.
+But unless they are under control of their empathy, they can quite literally fry their brains.

-This effect is well known, so we get told to have "professional detachment" which is good, but ... warning ... you can go too far with this, and become out and out indifferent to others, or worse, develop sociothopathic behaviors.
+This effect is well known.
+We get told to have "professional detachment" which is good, but ... warning ... you can go too far with this and become out and out indifferent to others.
+Or worse, develop sociopathic behaviors.

 A evil Empath you say?
-Yep ... your Marquee De Sade type of person, has a high degree of Empathy, it is how they know exactly what to say or do to hurt the worst!
-These persons are completely detached from any sharing of feeling with their victim, but yet, they can read them, perfectly.
+Yep ... your Marquee De Sade type of person, has a high degree of Empathy.
+It is how they know exactly what to say or do, to hurt the worst!
+These people are completely detached from any sharing of feeling with their victim, but they can read them, perfectly.

 Emotional states on auto pilot:

 Yet another risk factor, automatic thoughts.
-These are things that we tend to short cut, and get ahead of ourselves, going into distressed reactions, before we have had a chance to saddle up our brains and really think about it.
-Most prejudice is like this, it's an emotional reaction, based on a pre judgmental thought, that often has nothing whatsoever to do with the current situation.
+These are things that we tend to short cut and get ahead of ourselves.
+Often going into distressed reactions, before we have had a chance to saddle up our brains and really think about it.
+Most prejudice is like this.
+It's an emotional reaction, based on a pre- judgmental thought that often has nothing whatsoever to do with the current situation.

-Monitor your thoughts, always, always, ask yourself, "why did I do that?
-Think that?" if you cannot immediately give a detailed, logical and rational answer to that question, you have thoughts that are working on auto pilot, that you need to get a handle on.
+Monitor your thoughts, always, always, ask yourself, "Why did I do that?
+Think that?"
+If you cannot immediately give a detailed, logical and rational answer to that question, you have thoughts that are working on auto pilot, that you need to get a handle on them.
 This is particularly so, if you are reacting to thoughts coming from outside yourself.